CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Unusual increase in CPU load and memory usage.
 ** Implementation of intrusion detection or intrusion prevention systems **

-Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) can be used to detect attempts to attack at an early stage, so that IT operations can be alerted at an early stage (IDS) or an automated response to the attack is initiated (IPS) ,
+Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) can be used to detect attempts to attack at an early stage so that IT operations are alerted early (IDS) or an automated response to the attack is initiated (IPS) ,

 To do this, IDS / IPS works on the basis of heuristics to distinguish attack attempts from common, desired behaviors and data.
 Accordingly, these heuristics must be updated regularly.
 When updating the heuristics, the instructions for updating virus signatures should be taken into account.
 In addition, the heuristics must be adapted to the OT and its individual circumstances.
 Typical incidents and events that can be detected by such a system are e.g. B. unauthorized access to systems and the unauthorized installation of software or manipulation of data.
-In addition, unintentional and accidental changes (eg in configuration files) can also be noticed.
+In addition, unintentional and accidental changes (eg in configuration files) can also be detected.

 An IDS / IPS can monitor individual servers (host-based IDS / IPS, HIDS / HIPS) or monitor the traffic through sensors in the network (network-based IDS / IPS, NIDS / NIPS).

-If a NIDS / NIPS is used, the sensors should be placed in the network for monitoring the data traffic, in particular for external interfaces (eg DMZ).
+If a NIDS / NIPS is used, the sensors should be placed in the network for monitoring the data traffic, especially with external interfaces (eg DMZ).
 External interfaces are usually more vulnerable to attacks (eg, the Internet).
 Likewise, a HIDS should be installed on all OT components.
 The log data of the HIDS should be integrated into a central logging.

 IDS / IPS should be considered as an additional safeguard and do not replace system and network monitoring (eg through a Security Information Event Management (SIEM) system).

-The use and operation of an IDS can only be recommended for larger institutions, since the setup, maintenance and review of the notifications (especially in the initial phase) are not without considerable effort.
+The use and operation of an IDS can only be recommended for larger institutions, as the set-up, maintenance and review of the notifications (especially in the initial phase) are not inconsiderable.
 In smaller plants the effort and the benefit must be checked in advance and alternative curing and protective measures may have to be implemented.

 When implementing an IPS, it should also be borne in mind that planning also takes into account very specific situations, so that these legitimate transmissions are not prevented.
 Before activating these functions, therefore, a very thorough trial phase must be completed.
 The effectiveness of an IDS / IPS strongly depends on a customized and individual configuration.
 For example, the effectiveness can be affected by a high number of recurring false positives.
 In particular, IPS should be used wisely.
 Priority here is the ongoing operation, which could be disturbed by a faulty intervention of the IPS.